Chapter Books for Kids With Special Needs Characters that Teach Compassion

 Wally’s Wicked Good Ice Cream is right next door to Tom’s Pizza (just like in this book, Rocky Road).
 What a perfect combination: pizza and ice cream.
 It makes our lives easier because we can feed our kids something they love.
 We can take a bunch of their friends and not worry about seating for seven.
 We can even bring our dog!
 The funny thing is that while they do make their own h0t fudge, the ice cream is from the same source.
 Only now the ice cream is delicious!
 (Must be because they keep it at the optimal temperature.
 I read about this in Rocky Road).

 Rocky Road, by Rose Kent, brings a similar ice cream store story to life.
 Behind every mom-and-pop enterprise is a story to be told about hopes and dreams, elbow grease, and resilience.
-Kent tells a engaging coming-of-age story about twelve-year-old Tess and her family (sans dad) as they struggle to revive a has-been business district in Schenectady, New York after relocating from San Antonio, Texas.
-Tess’s mother suffers from a bi-polar disorder which causes her high highs and crashing lows.
+Kent tells an engaging coming-of-age story about twelve-year-old Tess and her family (sans dad) as they struggle to revive a has-been business district in Schenectady, New York after relocating from San Antonio, Texas.
+Tess’s mother suffers from bipolar disorder which causes her high highs and crashing lows.
 This is not the first business venture she has attempted.
 The rest were failures resulting in financial disaster.
 Tess is worried that the ice cream shop will be the same story again, though this time they will be truly down and out, as their mother has risked the last of their savings.

 Will things turn out differently?
-Tess’s neighbors at the Mohawk Valley Village Independent and Assisted Living are pulling for them and helping them every way they can.
+Tess’s neighbors at the Mohawk Valley Village Independent and Assisted Living are pulling for them and helping them in every way they can.
 Tess’s new friends at school, Pete and Gabby, not only seem to understand difficult situations but are actually adept at fixing them.
 Even her brother Jordan who is hearing impaired seems to be thriving in his new school.
 And Tess’s talent for design and decoration is welcomed and appreciated here.
 If only it turns out to be true that ice cream warms the heart no matter the weather because Schenectady is freezing in the winter.
 Ice cream, it turns out, in the hands of Delilah Dobson, manages to pull a community together and give life endless possibilities.
 Rocky Road is a heartwarming, feel-good, perfect summer read, as appealing as hot weather and ice cream! [chapter book, ages 9-12]

 Cast of Characters and their Ice Cream Personalities